jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   the terminal still shows green

-* I can also remove the variables since they are now :ref:`class<classes>` attributes
+* and I remove the variables because they are no longer needed

   .. code-block:: python